ericakfranz/elevator/readme.txt

 Audio (sourced from [BenSound](http://www.bensound.com/)) is Creative Commons.

 == Installation ==
-1. Install Elevator either via the WordPress.org plugin repository or by uploading the files to your server.
+1. Install Elevator either through your WordPress Plugins screen or by uploading the files to your server.
 2. Activate Elevator.
 3. Enjoy the elevator ride!